gyselax/gyselalibxx/docs/joss_paper/paper.md

 Plasma simulations are essential for the development of magnetic confinement fusion devices for energy production.
 The low collisionality of such plasmas make kinetic models a judicious choice.
-In particular gyrokinetic theory [@brizard2007; @krommes2012], which reduces the 6D problem to a 5D problem by removing high frequency dynamics, is a popular tool for such simulations [@garbet2010].
+In particular gyrokinetic theory [@brizard2007; @krommes2012], which reduces the 6D problem to a 5D problem by removing high frequency gyromotion, is a popular tool for such simulations [@garbet2010].
 Despite the reduction in dimensionality such simulations still require massively powerful high-performance computing (HPC) resources.
 For ITER-sized simulations, exascale resources would still be required.